Welcome to the Highlands Cottage Computer Center Web Site at www.hccc.org.uk.

 ReVox A78 Amplifier renovation

 A fine amplifier.
 My E-Bay purchased example needed some TLC, though.
-It is used
+It is (er, was) used

 The Recorder-Reproducer Interface

 A totally over-the-top specialized sort of pre-amp for use with recording